danswart/ryb-book/README.md

 Welcome!

-This is a a draft version of my first book ***Reimagine Your Business:  A Personalized Guidebook to Beat Your Competition***, created with R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+This is a a draft version of my first book ***Reimagine Your Business:  A Personalized Guide to Beating Your Competition***, created with R Markdown and **bookdown** (https://github.com/rstudio/bookdown).

 It is an early draft version and not ready yet for public input.